-- Can cause edema in lower jaws of goats.
+- Can cause edema in the lower jaws of goats.

-- As a preventive measures control of snails.
+- As a preventive measure control of snails.

-- Should avoid grazing in early morning and late evening.
+- Should avoid grazing in the early morning and late evening.

 - Deworming of all the goats in the shed should be carried out periodically.